rockettheme/docs/Docs/wordpress/themes/oculus/demo_footer.md

 #### Text

 This section of the page is a standard text widget.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="rt-footer-logo"></div>